Skip to main content

 What lowers value

-• Separation from the other 11 months of the year caps its value compared to a complete set.
+• Separation from the other 11 monthly panels of its original set

 What makes top-tier examples